ozaner/ozanerhansha.github.io-OLD/_posts/projects/00-0-0-breast-cancer-classification.md

   (logits = y_noSoftmax, labels = y),name='Loss_Function')
 ~~~

 Finally we create the training step.
-This is where we choose what optimizationethod to use.
+This is where we choose what optimization method to use.
 In this case we'll use the tried and true [Gradient Descent](https://en.wikipedia.org/wiki/Gradient_descent).
-I reccommend you look into it yourself, but the gist is that we take partial derivatives of the cost function with respect to every weight variable in the network then slightly adjust them towards 0.
+I reccommend you look into it yourself, but the gist is that we take partial derivatives of the cost function with respect to every weight variable in the network then slightly adjust them in the direction that would minimize the cost.

+This algorithm approaches the local minimum rapidly at first but then slows down once it has gotten close.
 Here's a visualization:

 ![SGD](/assets/projects/breast-cancer/gradient_descent_3D.gif?style=centerme)